apollographql/apollo/docs/source/tutorial/production.md

 Now looks for a `start` script in the `package.json` file to start the app.
 Once the script is present, Now will be able to start the app.

-Go ahead and run the `now` command from the root directory of the app.
+Go ahead and run the `now` command from the root directory of the app to deploy our app to Now.

 ```bash
 $ now
 ```

-The `now` command immediately deploys your graph API to the cloud and returns the hosted URL.
+The `now` command immediately deploys our graph API to the cloud and returns the hosted URL.
 The returned URL comes in this format: `<NOW_APP_NAME>.now.sh`.

-You can now query your graph service at `<NOW_APP_NAME>.now.sh/graphql`.
+You can now query the graph service at `<NOW_APP_NAME>.now.sh/graphql`.

-Now also supports direct deployment from a GitHub repository.
+**Note:** Now also supports direct deployment from a GitHub repository.
 If your graph API is publicly available on GitHub, you can deploy it via the `now` command like so:

 ```bash
 now <github-username>/<repository-name>